 Dr Seuss Font

 Seuss by Dan P. Lyons, is a comprehensive remaster of Dr Seuss font.
 This set includes more than 100 glyphs, comprising both uppercase and lowercase characters, numbers, and punctuation marks.
-This font is available for both personal and commercial use with no restrictions.

 3. Doctor Soos